OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-This romantic hotel boasts marvelous views of the Atlantic Ocean from one of the best beaches near Lisbon.
+This romantic hotel has marvellous views of the Atlantic Ocean from one of the best beaches near Lisbon.
 Originally built in the 17th century as a military fort, it became a hotel in the mid-20th century and a five-star hotel in 1998.
 It’s not just historic either: this is a great spot for foodies – especially those with a penchant for fine dining.
-The Fortaleza do Guincho’s restaurant is one of the local Michelin-star dining options in town, after earning one star in 2001.
-It was also a recipient of Wine Spectator’s Award of Excellence.
-The hotel offers eight courtyard rooms and 16 Superior Rooms decorated with antique furniture.
+The restaurant is one of the Michelin-starred dining options in town.
+The hotel offers eight courtyard rooms and 16 superior rooms decorated with antique furniture.

-The regal five-star Grande Real Villa Itália Hotel and Spa was originally a palace built in the mid-20th century for the exiled Umberto II, the last king of Italy.
+The regal Grande Real Villa Itália was originally a palace built in the mid-20th century for the exiled Umberto II, the last king of Italy.
 Facing the ocean, it is directly across the street from the popular Boca do Inferno, where the waves rumble inside a seaside cave formed within cliffs.
-The hotel offers 124 rooms including 19 suites and three private penthouses with views of the ocean.
-One of the hotel’s more unique characteristics is its thalassotherapy circuits within the spa, which seek to utilize the potential health benefits of natural seawater.
+The hotel has 124 rooms including 19 suites and three private penthouses with ocean views.
+There’s also a thalassotherapy circuit in the spa, which uses the potential health benefits of natural seawater.

-The traditional and colorful Casa da Pergola is a wonderful place for garden-lovers who equally appreciate the comforts of a bed and breakfast.
-Antique furniture and accented décor, like azulejo-tiled walls, offer a mix of classically Portuguese and Mediterranean styles.
-The house was built in the 19th century and offers 10 cozy rooms.
-Extras include breakfast by the fireplace during the winter, which moves outside to the vibrant garden during the warmer months, and the Casa da Pergola offers its guests free servings of Port wine daily.
+The traditional and colourful Da Pergola is a wonderful place for garden-lovers who equally appreciate the comforts of a bed and breakfast.
+Antique furniture and accented decor, such as azulejo-tiled walls, offer a mix of authentically Portuguese and Mediterranean styles.
+The house was built in the 19th century and has five categories of homely rooms.
+Extras include breakfast by the fireplace during the winter, which moves to the vibrant garden during the warmer months, plus free daily servings of port.

-Contemporary luxury is the essence of the Hotel Cascais Miragem, a five-star hotel located on the border between Cascais and Estoril.
-It is near the Praia das Moitas and close to the Monte Estoril train station.
-This large hotel includes 192 rooms, four styles of suites from junior to presidential, a terrace bar service, extravagant on-site fine dining from two hotel restaurants, an outdoor infinity pool, and a spa-style water lounge.
-There is also a kids’ playroom filled with games and toys that is available from 8am to 8pm.
+Contemporary luxury is the essence of the Hotel Cascais Miragem, a five-star hotel on the border of Cascais and Estoril.
+It’s near the sands of Praia das Moitas and close to the Monte Estoril train station.
+It has 192 rooms, four styles of suites – from junior to presidential – a terrace bar service, extravagant on-site fine dining in two restaurants, an outdoor infinity pool and a spa-style water lounge.
+There’s also a kids’ playroom filled with games and toys.

-The Albatroz Hotel is another historic manor residence that once belonged to a Portuguese duque and duchess and was eventually converted into a five-star boutique hotel.
+The Albatroz is a historic manor residence that once belonged to a Portuguese duke and duchess, before it was converted into a five-star boutique hotel.
 Perched on top of rocks, it is steps from one of Cascais’ beautiful beaches.
-The hotel boasts three beautifully-decorated room styles, specially-designed tours to some of Portugal’s must-see landmarks for interested guests, and leisure activities like unique cooking classes with the hotel chef, wine tastings, and sailboat rides.
+The hotel has three beautifully decorated room styles, specially designed tours to some fascinating Portuguese landmarks and leisure activities such as cooking classes with the hotel chef, wine tastings and rides aboard the Albatroz Yacht.